How do I install a LAMP stack manually on my Lightsail instance?

 Install PHP

-Note: The following steps install PHP 8.0, which is the latest supported PHP package version.
-PHP 8.0 isn't present by default in most distributions.
-You install PHP 8.0 by enabling third-party repositories.
+Note: The following steps install the latest package version, PHP 8.0.
+By default, PHP 8.0 isn't present in most distributions.
+To install PHP 8.0, turn on third-party repositories.

 Ubuntu 20.04 and Ubuntu 18.04